johann-petrak/licenseheaders/README.md

 ## Usage

 ````
-  usage: licenseheaders.py [-h] [-v] [-V] [-d directory] [-t template] [-y years] [-b] [-a]
+usage: licenseheaders [-h] [-V] [-v] [-d DIR] [-t TMPL] [-y YEARS] [-o OWNER]
-                            [-c copyrightOwner]

-  License Header Updater

-  positional arguments: none
+                      [-n PROJECTNAME] [-u PROJECTURL] [--enc ENCODING]
+                      [--safesubst]

+Python license header updater

 optional arguments:
-    -h, --help            Show this help message and exit
+  -h, --help            show this help message and exit
-    -V, --version         Show program's version number and exit
+  -V, --version         show program's version number and exit
-    -v, --verbose         Increases log verbosity (can be specified multiple times)
+  -v, --verbose         increases log verbosity (can be specified multiple
-    -d, --dir DIR         Directory to process, all subdirectories will be included
+                        times)
+  -d DIR, --dir DIR     The directory to recursively process (default: .).
-    -t, --tmpl TMPL       Template name or file to use (if not specified, -y must be specified)
+  -t TMPL, --tmpl TMPL  Template name or file to use.
-    -y, --years YEARS     If template is specified, the year to substitute, otherwise this year
+  -y YEARS, --years YEARS
-                          or year range will replace any existing year in existing headers.
+                        Year or year range to use.
-                          Replaces variable ${years} in a template
-    -b, --backup          For each file that gets changed, create a backup of the original with
-                          the additional filename extension .bak
+  -o OWNER, --owner OWNER
-    -c, --cr CO           Set copyright owner to CO, replaces variable ${owner} in a template
+                        Name of copyright owner to use.
-    -a, --addonly         add a header to all supported file types, ignore any existing headers.
-        --enc ENC         Use file encoding ENC instead of UTF-8 for the program files.
+  -n PROJECTNAME, --projname PROJECTNAME
+                        Name of project to use.
+  -u PROJECTURL, --projurl PROJECTURL
+                        Url of project to use.
+  --enc ENCODING        Encoding of program files (default: utf-8)
+  --safesubst           Do not raise error if template variables cannot be
+                        substituted.

+Known extensions: ['.java', '.scala', '.groovy', '.jape', '.js', '.sh', '.csh', '.py', '.pl', '.pl', '.py', '.xml', '.sql', '.c', '.cc', '.cpp', 'c++', '.h', '.hpp', '.rb', '.cs', '.vb', '.erl', '.src', '.config', '.schema']

+If -t/--tmpl is specified, that header is added to (or existing header replaced for) all source files of known type
+If -t/--tmpl is not specified byt -y/--years is specified, all years in existing header files
+  are replaced with the years specified

 Examples:
-  # Add a new license header or replace any existing one based on the lgpl3 template.
+  # add a lgpl-v3 header and set the variables for year, owner, project and url to the given values
+  # process all files in the current directory and below
+  licenseheaders -t lgpl-v3 -y 2012-2014 -o ThisNiceCompany -n ProjectName -u http://the.projectname.com
+  # only update the year in all existing headers
-  # Process all files of supported type in or below the current directory.
+  # process all files in the current directory and below
-  # Use "Eager Hacker" as the copyright owner.
-  licenseheaders.py -t lgpl3 -c "Eager Hacker"
+  licenseheaders -y 2012-2015
+  # only update the year in all existing headers, process the given directory
+  licenseheaders -y 2012-2015 -d /dir/where/to/start/
 ````

 If licenseheaders is installed as a package (from pypi for instance), one can interact with it as a command line tool: